dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 :::image type="content" source="media/data-binding-basics/listview1.png" alt-text="Binding to a collection.":::

-To define a template for the items, the `ItemTemplate` should be set to a `DataTemplate` that references a <xref:Microsoft.Maui.Controls.ViewCell>.
+To define a template for the items, the `ItemTemplate` should be set to a <xref:Microsoft.Maui.Controls.DataTemplate> that references a <xref:Microsoft.Maui.Controls.ViewCell>.
 The <xref:Microsoft.Maui.Controls.ViewCell> should define a layout of one or more views to display each item:

 ```xaml
 <ListView ItemsSource="{x:Static local:NamedColor.All}">